gandharvtalikoti/identity-reconciliation/Readme.md

-# 🧠 Bitespeed Identity Reconciliation – GoLang Backend
+# 🧠 Identity Reconciliation – GoLang Backend

 This project solves the **Identity Reconciliation** problem for [Bitespeed](https://www.bitespeed.co/).
 The goal is to identify and link users who may use different contact information (email/phone) across multiple orders on FluxKart.com.